 How the dishwasher drains the tub

-After the completion of each wash cycle, the control sends voltage to the drain pump that uses an impeller to force the water through a drain hose to a garbage disposer or sink drain pipe.
+After the completion of each wash cycle, the control sends voltage to the dishwasher drain pump that uses an impeller to force the water through a drain hose to a garbage disposer or sink drain pipe.
 Some models without a separate drain pump will use a drain valve solenoid to open and close a flap to drain water through the drain hose or retain the water in the sump.

-While some water should be expected to remain near the sump housing after the draining and drying cycles have completed, if you’re consistently seeing water pooling across the bottom of the tub area, or water is actually leaking onto the kitchen floor when you open the dishwasher door, the appliance has an actual draining problem.
+While some water should be expected to remain near the sump housing after the draining and drying cycles have been completed, if you’re consistently seeing water pooling across the bottom of the tub area, or water is actually leaking onto the kitchen floor when you open the dishwasher door, the appliance has an actual draining problem.
 Your first troubleshooting step is to check to see that the drain hose is properly elevated.
 To ensure proper draining and prevent the water from flowing back into the tub, the drain hose must have a supported loop that goes above the drain hose’s connection point to the kitchen sink’s drain or the port on the garbage disposer the drain hose is attached to.

 Have you confirmed the dishwasher’s drain hose is properly looped and elevated above its connection point?
 Then we can move on to the next five most likely reasons for why the dishwasher is not draining: